RWTH-EBC/TEASER/doc/teaser.Logic.BuildingObjects.TypeBuildings.rst

 **Description**

-The residential module contains a single zone building according to the BMVBS 2010.
+The residential module contains a single zone building according to fixme.
 In detail the net leased area is divided in the following thermal zone
 area:

 #.
 Single dwelling (100% of net leased area)